-Insufficient vitamin E in your dog's diet is sure to make your pet vulnerable to a wide range of skin problems including dry skin, flea allergy dermatitis, skin lesions, dandruff, rashes, and skin infections.
-However, when your pet starts getting adequate vitamin E, the nutrient that is known for its anti-inflammatory potential, you will notice your pet's dull coat becoming healthy, shiny, and glossy.
+Insufficient vitamin E in your dog’s diet is sure to make your pet vulnerable to a wide range of skin problems including dry skin, flea allergy dermatitis, skin lesions, dandruff, rashes, and skin infections.
+When your pet starts getting adequate vitamin E, the nutrient that is known for its anti-inflammatory potential, you will notice your pet’s dull coat becoming healthy, shiny, and glossy.
 No wonder vitamin E is often added in dog shampoos.
-All in all, vitamin E can contribute immensely in keeping your pet's skin and coat healthy.
+Vitamin E contributes immensely in keeping your pet’s skin and coat healthy.

 Strengthens the Immune System

-Low levels of vitamin E in your pet's diet are associated with poor immunity.
-Vitamin E with its high antioxidant activity has shown to enhance immune response against infections.
-Its ability to scavenge on free radicals can work wonders to protect the immune system from damage.
-So make sure you provide enough vitamin E to maintain your dog's immune system.
+Low levels of vitamin E in your pet’s diet are associated with poor immunity.
+Vitamin E is in high antioxidants and has shown to enhance immune response against infections.
+I has the ability to scavenge on free radicals and protects the immune system.
+Make sure you provide enough vitamin E to maintain your dog’s immune system.

 Good for Eyes

-Adequate vitamin E will also ensure that your pet's eyes remain healthy as well as reduce the chances of developing cataracts and age-related macular degeneration.
+Adequate vitamin E ensures that your pet’s eyes remain healthy.
+It may also reduce the chances of developing cataracts and age-related macular degeneration.

 Boosts Muscle Function

-Vitamin E deficiency in dogs has also been linked to muscle weakness and loss of muscle mass.
-So for better muscle function, which is critical particularly in working dogs such as Greyhounds and terriers, one should ensure that our furry friends get adequate amounts of vitamin E.
+Vitamin E deficiency in dogs is linked to muscle weakness and loss of muscle mass.
+For better muscle function ensure that your furry friends get adequate amounts of vitamin E.

 Improves Cardiovascular Health